New rules for aircraft financing couldfoster innovation and cause layoffs

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New Export Credit Agreement Raises Concerns".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New Export Credit Agreement Raises Concerns".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.